dylantcon/clinicore/README.md

 **Status:** Implementation details not provided in source code read.

 ### DeleteClinicalDocumentCommand.cs
-Deletes a clinical document from the registry.
+Deletes a clinical document from the service.

 **Inheritance:** AbstractCommand